-This course will focus on understanding the process of language learning and on developing strategies for successful language learning.
+This course will focus on the process of language learning, on building confidence in the language learning, and on developing strategies for successful language learning.
 Students in the course will find that successful language learning is possible for everyone and begin to create their own preferred pathways to proficiency.